Physical Location: (Do Not Use for U.S. Mail):

 The Town of Bethel Justice Court handles all traffic tickets, small claims, criminal offenses, and civil cases within the town limits.
 Both Town Justices are elected officials, each serving a four year term alternately.
 Judge Rhyne holds Traffic Court every Monday at 10:00 am.
 Judge Barber holds Traffic Court every Tuesday at 4:00 pm.
-Court clerks are available both in person and by telephone during regular working hours.

 Frequently Asked Questions

 If I receive a traffic ticket, how do I know how much the fine is?